We're

 of plant cells, even during freezing.
 Blanching before freezing retards the enzyme

+activity.
 Freezing does

 not improve the quality of any vegetable.
 Freezing actually can magnify undesirable